Ferris-Labs/site-draft/content/en/docs/drafts/UserGuide_Test.md

   - Username (email)
   - Password

+In this given Use Case the identity and access management process is secured through KeyCloak.

 ### Dashboard / Landing Page

 The dashboard can show various statistics and analytics such as: